Jason: Oh, eat shit, you know that's unfair.

 Jane: What else is in this cooler?
 Did we horde any delicacies?

 Leaving Raleigh was strategic; a change of scenery for Jason, family for Jane.
-But Jane worried he'd get tired in Montana; he wouldn't be the first one to go stir-crazy in the woods.
+But Jane worried he'd get tired in Montana; he wouldn't be the first person to go stir-crazy in the woods.
 A life full of townies, pick up trucks, and going into the Big City once in a while to see a show.
 It's got a quaintness.

 Jane: Get me a popsicle while you're back there.